3rror/pykamino/README.md

 # Pykamino

-Pykamino is a all-in-one tool to extract usefull __features__ from CoinBasePro API.
+Pykamino is a all-in-one tool to extract useful __features__ from CoinBasePro API.
 These __features__ can then be used to train a neural network to predict market movements.

 ## Installation